shaysugg/about-me/README.md

 * Fully mastered on building the whole app UI programmatically without using storyboard.

-* Avoid writing unnecessary NSConstraint codes by using StackViews.
+* Avoid writing unnecessary constraint setup codes by using StackViews.

 * How to use SwiftPackageManager to install libraries instead CocoaPods.